gnosis-xian/development-commons/README.md

 ## Versions

+Every version will use X.X to present RELEASE and X.X.X to SNAPSHOT.

+Every release version will named by <a href="https://www.xa-metro.com/info/1243/28743.htm">Xi'an Metro</a> station's name.

 #### - 1.0-RELEASE

 Init and first version.
 It will has some problems.
 You can new issue and notice me to solve.